GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     you have to re-deploy the Cloud Functions to activate the new configuration.
     See the next steps on how to deploy (or re-deploy) the Cloud Functions.

-1. Edit the file .env.yaml with your favorite text editor, for example:
+1. Edit the file `.env.yaml` with your favorite text editor, for example:

         (venv) $ vi .env.yaml

-1. **Mandatory**: Change the value of HTTP_USER and HTTP_PASSWORD to your unique values.
+1. **Mandatory**: Change the value of `HTTP_USER` and `HTTP_PASSWORD` to your unique values.
 You will later use these values in the Sigfox backend Callback configurations.
 The Cloud Functions use Basic Authentication over HTTPS, to authenticate the Sigfox backend.

 1. Deploy the two integration Cloud Functions with the following commands.
-Note: set the value of `--region` to the Cloud Functions region where you wish to store and process your data.
+Set the value of `--region` to the Cloud Functions region where you wish to store and process your data.

         (venv) $ gcloud beta functions deploy --region asia-northeast1 --runtime python37 --env-vars-file .env.yaml --trigger-http callback_data